jade01win/demon/README.md

 # demon
 fuck these demons, I am so triggered.

-Encrypts every file in your Home and sends the key to a remote server
+Encrypt every file in your Home and send the key to a remote server

 ***